BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 - `nasm> jmp short XX`
 - Edit GET buffer in exploit with short jump opcode
 - Set `bp`,  try the exploit, and `dc poi(@esp)` right before the return, (or just `t` through) but we realize that the jmp instruction was mangled and came in as `cb` instead of `eb`
-	- Even though we tested bad chars earlier, input can be checked and managed differently in the program depending on which section of memory you are writing to, in this case the HTTP method is checked differently
+> 	Even though we tested bad chars earlier, input can be checked and managed differently in the program depending on which section of memory you are writing to, in this case the HTTP method is checked differently

 ### Using Conditional Jump
 Since the traditional short jump doesn't work, lets try a conditional jump instruction.
 For this specific case, we'll use JE (also called JZ) which checks the ZF flag.
-The ZF flag is the "zero flag" and will be set to 1 on a TEST instruction (and others) if the arithmetic being checked equals 0
+The ZF flag is the "zero flag" and will be set to 1 on a TEST instruction (and others) if the arithmetic being tested equals 0
-- In reverse order, we need to jump if ZF is 1, test arithmetic to ensure ZF is 1, set a register to control our test.
-An instruction flow that matches this would be"
+- In reverse order, we need to jump if ZF is 1, test arithmetic to ensure ZF is 1, set a register to control our test conditions.
+An instruction flow that matches this would be :
 	- `xor ecx, ecx` : zero's out ECX (we could use any register)
 	- `test ecx, ecx` : sets the ZF to 1
 	- `je 0x15` : jumps 15 bytes if ZF